AllEfir/mysuperproject1/README.md

 # project-jenkins
-Repo for deploy website with Jenkins and Ansible
+Repo for deploy website with Jenkins and Ansible-plugin